Memorial Plaques and Garden

 A commemorative metal sculpted poppy was installed in the garden on Saturday 11th November 2017.
 Presented by M. Eric F. G. Donjon, Consul Honoraire (France) for the North East of England, to mark the centenary of the Battle of Arras (April – May 1917) in recognition of the many local men who fought and died in that campaign.

-The memorial garden is open to the public daily – Monday to Sunday 9 am to 5 pm.
+The memorial garden is open to the public daily during the opening hours of the Linskill Centre.

-During August 2013 TWW1 volunteer Valerie Huxtable (sadly deceased 2018) had the idea of creating the garden and started work on her own but it was to much for one person.
+During August 2013 NWW1 volunteer Valerie Huxtable (sadly deceased 2018) had the idea of creating the garden and started work on her own but it was to much for one person.
 She enlisted the help of the Tynemouth Coast Explorer Scouts and the site was transformed.
 The Garden was incorporated within the main project.
-We were fortunate enough to get sponsorship from Brambledown Landscape Services who supplied around £1,000 worth of plants, which you see today.
+We were fortunate enough to get sponsorship from Brambledown Landscape Services who donated around £1,000 worth of plants.